juliana1390/ToDoList/README.md

-# Backend - To Do List
+# To-Do List

-This repository contains a backend project developed with Spring Boot and PostgreSQL, containerized using Docker.
+This repository contains a project developed with Spring Boot, PostgreSQL and React, containerized using Docker.
 Follow the instructions below to set up and run the project in your local environment.

 ## Prerequisites